Is Fort Lauderdale safe to visit? A comprehensive safety guide

 Is Fort Lauderdale public transportation safe?

-Public transportation in Fort Lauderdale isn’t the best in the state, but there are several options that will take you to your destination safely and sound.
+There are several public transportation options that will take you to your destination safely and sound.
 Broward County Transit will take you around the region, and there’s also a free shuttle to some of the major stops in Lauderdale that are not served by BCT.

 Important emergency numbers in Fort Lauderdale

-You should learn the city’s emergency numbers before traveling to put you in touch with local authorities in case you find yourself in a dangerous situation.
+You should learn the city’s emergency numbers before traveling.
 Also, make sure you’re aware of your embassy number and add it to your phone contacts for safekeeping.

 Planning a safe trip to Fort Lauderdale

-Although it is rated as one of America’s unsafe cities, Fort Lauderdale safety is not a big issue and makes this fabulous city a terrific one for travelers to see and explore.
 Like when visiting any city or country, you should stay vigilant in your efforts to protect yourself and your belongings by maintaining a low profile, avoiding high-risk situations, and being aware of your environment.
-If traveling alone, avoid walking on your own at night and establish boundaries.
+If traveling alone, avoid walking on your own at night.